By Nellie Pollard-Wharton

 Now this article is a little shout out and a big “you can do it” to those of us that are parents or carers of little ones in our lives.
 Not to exclude any of you that aren’t in the same boat, because this is for you too, if it wasn’t for my support networks and childfree friends it would have been hard to get this far in my degree!
 This is more for those of you that are maybe starting out and thinking how one earth do I fit a degree into my already ridiculously busy life?
 And the answer is… there is no answer.
 Well, there’s no one answer, and what works for me may be the last thing that could work for you, but I’d like to share with you a few of the things that have helped me raise my son, get through it all and finally into my fourth and final year of my degree.

-Whether you’re a mum, a dad or you look after your nieces, nephews or grannies it’s is a full time job!
+Whether you’re a mum, a dad or you look after your nieces, nephews or grannies it’s is a full-time job!
 We know that, society knows that, universities know it, workplaces know it and yet it still remains incredibly difficult to find a balance without maybe feeling like you’ve let everyone down or worst of all that you’ve let yourself down.
 For me personally there is a constant struggle between “student me”, “mum me”, “professional me”, “hanging with my friends me”, “super-fit (never going to happen) me” and then there’s the “what about time for myself me”.
 Striking a balance between all of these different parts of me often feels impossible, or the path to getting the balance right is such a mammoth task that I relegate many of these parts of me to the ‘not as important basket’.
 Unsurprisingly I am sure you can guess that it’s the parts of me that focus inward, i.e. University and self-care that tend to be pushed to the bottom of the pile.

 Throughout my six long years at University I have deferred, had semesters where I have taken one subject at a time, sometimes two and sometimes three or four.
-All the while I’ve worked, tried to commit as much time to parenting and study and tried not to lose myself as an independent woman.
-During these years I have also made mistakes, got to experience things I never would have dreamed and simultaneously have seen my son take his first steps, speak his first words, start primary school and tell me he loves me.
+All the while I’ve worked and tried to commit as much time to parenting and study and tried not to lose myself as an independent woman.
+During these years I have also made mistakes, got to experience things I would never have dreamed and simultaneously have seen my son take his first steps, speak his first words, start primary school and tell me he loves me.
 I have made incredible lifelong friends and changed my area of interest more times than I can count, but hey it’s all part of the journey.

 Reflecting on my University experiences I have learnt from those mistakes and now realise there were a few key things that I could have done to make it all a little more bearable and less stressful.
 So here is a list of ten things I wish someone had told me when I started, and I hope some of them might help you to make the most of your University journey and make it a little better and a little less overwhelming!